SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* None.
 * **Improvements**
 	* Added a new "Publisher (Person)" option in the Document SSO metabox.
+	* Added a new "Service Provider (Person)" option in the Document SSO metabox.
 	* Added a new "Default Publisher (Person)" option under the SSO &gt; Schema Markup &gt; Schema Defaults tab.
+	* Added a new "Default Service Provider (Person)" option under the SSO &gt; Schema Markup &gt; Schema Defaults tab.
 	* Added a new "WebSite Publisher Type" option under the SSO &gt; Schema Markup &gt; General Settings tab.
 	* Renamed the Schema Properties tab to General Settings.
 	* Removed the Knowledge Graph settings page tab.